Special issue on motivating physics learning through research applications

 Submission and acceptance criteria:

 - During the submission process you will be asked if your manuscript is part of a special topic.
-Please answer “yes” and select “Special issue on motivating physics teaching through research applications” from the subsequent drop-down menu.
+Please answer “yes” and select “Special issue on motivating physics learning through research applications” from the subsequent drop-down menu.